coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

 }
 ```

 As you can see above, `notifyIcon1` has two properties and a function we can call. `BalloonTipTitle` will be the string used as the title for our notification ballon. `BalloonTipText` will be the string written as the content for the bubble.
-Finally, `ShowBalloonTip(int timeout)` will be the length of time in milleseconds to display the ballon tip.
+Finally, `ShowBalloonTip(int timeout)` will be the length of time in milliseconds to display the ballon tip.
 Any time you press the button on the main form, the balloon tip will display for 5 seconds.

 <position justify="center">
   <progressive-image src="/assets/posts/winform-hide-to-taskbar/taskbar-04.png" alt="a scenic desert" size="large" >